jianyuan/terraform-provider-sentry/docs/resources/rule.md

 - `id` - The ID of the created rule.
 - `name` - The name of the created rule.
-- `actions` - The rule's actions.
-- `conditions` - The rule's conditions.
 - `frequency` - The rule's frequency.
 - `environment` - The rule's environment.